vercel-labs/markdown-sanitizers/README.md

 A wrapper for [react-markdown](https://www.npmjs.com/package/react-markdown) that ensures that untrusted markdown does not contain images from and links to unexpected origins.

+This is particularly important for markdown returned from LLMs which might have been subject to prompt injection.

 ## Features

 - 🔒 **URL Filtering**: Blocks links and images that don't match allowed URL prefixes